Phuire-Research/Stratimux/ActionStrategy.md

 * createMethodThrottleWithState- Fires the first action, alongside the most recent state, then filters rest as conclude.
 * createAsyncMethodThrottle - Asynchronously fires the first action, will filtering the rest for the set duration as conclude.
 * createAsyncMethodThrottleWithState - Fires the first action asynchronously with the most recent state, and filters action during the duration as conclude to remove stale tickers from ownership if loaded.
+* **Buffer Series** similar to debounce method series, but will issue each possible action that encounters the quality for a length of time.
+Note these will fail ActionStrategies whose time has expired.

 ## "Creator Functions"
 Note here this is merely a guideline to inform the creation of your strategies.